 As you know a washing machine is a household necessity, however, they aren’t cheap, so you’ll need to be sure whichever one you choose is right for your household, bank balance and the amount of washing you do.

-In our free and independent guide to the best washing machines around we will look at a range of models including Samsung washing machines, Miele, Indesit, Hoover and more, to find something suitable for all your washing needs.
+In our free and independent guide to the best washing machines around, we will look at a range of models including Samsung washing machines, Miele, Indesit, Hoover and more, to find something suitable for all your washing needs.
 All of the washing machines we mention here have been favourably reviewed and comprehensively tested by consumer champions and industry publications; so you can be sure of the best possible quality and performance, no matter what your budget or washing requirements are.

 At Professional Cleaners UK we test and review products (for free) awarding and selecting the very best based on a number of factors.
 We are an independently owned and views expressed are our own.
 We are a national professional cleaning company that may receive a small commission from the companies we review; this helps us the site and all our product review pages free of subscriptions for you.

-The first model in the our best washing machine guide is the fantastic Samsung Ecobubble!
+The first model in our best washing machine guide is the fantastic Samsung Ecobubble!
 This chic dark grey machine (also available in white) has been advertised on TV so you may well have seen or heard about it already.
 So how did it come out in our independent washer machine tests here?

 Well to be honest, with a 9kg capability and a spin speed of 1400rpm (plus a A+++ rated for energy consumption), we believe that you will struggle to find form or function better than this top Samsung washing machine.
-In almost every apsect we found the Echobubble washing machine to be superb.
-Samsung have achieved this by improving previous washing machines and by integrating ecobubble technology; a unique method of blending detergent with water and air to create a washing mix that’s much "bubblier" - hence the name the Samsung Ecobubble Washing machine!
-The bubbles aren't just for fun though, they penetrate fabrics effortlessly, removing dirt and stains (even on a cool wash time); allowing even the most eco-conscious consumer the opportunity to take on some heavy duty laundry without cranking up the heat!
+In almost every aspect we found the Echobubble washing machine to be superb.
+Samsung has achieved this by improving previous washing machines and by integrating ecobubble technology; a unique method of blending detergent with water and air to create a washing mix that’s much "bubblier" - hence the name the Samsung Ecobubble Washing machine!
+The bubbles aren't just for fun though, they penetrate fabrics effortlessly, removing dirt and stains (even on a cool wash time); allowing even the most eco-conscious consumer the opportunity to take on some heavy-duty laundry without cranking up the heat!

 The interior drum is embossed with diamond shapes to prevent clothes snagging and to hold a cushioning layer of water.
 The detergent drawer has been upgraded too – it flushes itself through with jets of water to clean away any residue and ensure every last bit is used.

-In summary the Samsung Ecobubble WW90 combines efficiency with environmental-mindedness to deliver superior energy efficiency and long-lasting performance that’s second-to-none, all with minimal noise.
+In summary, the Samsung Ecobubble WW90 combines efficiency with environmental-mindedness to deliver superior energy efficiency and long-lasting performance that’s second-to-none, all with minimal noise.
 It’s even ‘smart’ and can be linked to your smartphone with an App to monitor performance and help diagnose any detected issues!

 Best washing machine review summary: This machine is perfect for busy homes with a variety of wash needs and a focus on saving money and energy alike.
-A superb washing machine it won the best overall washing machine in our guide.
+A superb washing machine won the best overall washing machine in our guide.

 Hoover is a super-brand in the "white goods" world (they don't just make the best vacuums), as this brilliant hoover washing machine demonstrates.
 The Hoover Next model came out strongly in a lot of your tests - even though many didn't think it was the prettiest of washing machines - it offered great results and value for money!

 We found that the beauty of the Hoover Next machine was in its versatility – there’s basically a cycle for everything!
-It has a variety of different programs which cater for all fabrics, as well as those busy times when you just need to bung everything in; this is covered with its amazing "All In One" 59-minute cycle.
+It has a variety of different programs which cater for all fabrics, as well as those busy times when you just need to bung everything in; this is covered with it's amazing "All In One" 59-minute cycle.
 We felt this hoover washing machine particularly suited busy households and those with busy lives who didn't have time to do lots of different types of washes.

 The Hoover Next has thought of everything to make washing easy.
 The port-hole is extra large for easy un/loading and the Hoover Dynamic programming allows the clever machine to constantly monitor its own performance; this means it basically optimises and amends its cycles as needed; basically an intelligent washing machine.